SaeedIqbal/Programming-For-Big-Data/README.md

 <b>Course Objectives	</b><hr>
 The main objectives of this course are followings:
 <ol>
-  <li>1.
-You will learn the importance, characteristics, principle, and architecture of big data.<\li>
+  <li> You will learn the importance, characteristics, principle, and architecture of big data.<\li>
   <li> You will be able to design and implement Hadoop map-reduce programs for various large data set processing tasks.<\li>
   <li> You will be able to use Python and Spark together to analyze Big Data. <\li>
   <li> You will learn how to use the new Spark 2.0 DataFrame Syntax.